internetarchive/dweb-transports/WRITINGSHIMS.md

 e.g. if IPFS fails we can try WEBTORRENT or HTTP.
 But this only works if the Transports.js layer can detect when a failure has occurred.
-This means it is really important to return an error (via a throw, promise rejection, or callback) if the retrieval is going to fail, IPFS doesn't currently do this which makes it an unreliable transport.
+This means it is really important to return an error (via a throw, promise rejection, or callback) if the retrieval is going to fail, IPFS doesn't currently do this which makes it an unreliable transport in this context.

 ### Promises or callbacks
 We've tried to suport both promises and callbacks, though this isn't complete yet.